doge/doge/README.md

 ### hello!
-i am a high school student who enjoys programming in his freetime. i mostly make things using python but i want to start focusing on other languages like c++!
+i am a high school student who enjoys programming!

+i mostly make things using python but i want to start focusing on other languages like c++